 Black Diamond achieves this by saving weight with fixed leg loops and using a triple-weave webbing on the interior for a flexible fit and excellent load sharing.

 The material is breathable and comfortable, yet provides all the support you need to stay safe at any time.
-Key features of the Black Diamond Ozone harness are: speed buckle adjustment for quickly getting in and out, fixed leg loops, contoured fit, four gear loops, breathable lining and abrasion-resistant shell.

 The weight clocks in at slightly more than 10 ounces, making it one of the lightest harnesses available.
 It is ideal for sport and gym climbing and extended belaying.